DomiKlein/bugtracker/README.md

 For running the application locally you need to install the following software:

 - Docker
-- Java 8 or newer
+- Java 11 or newer
-- Maven
-- NPM (node package manager)

 ### 1. Starting necessary docker container